 Dwarf Alberta Spruce can grow well in peat moss but only if it is mixed with garden soil.
 Cultivation in pure peat moss is also possible but may be difficult.

-Firstly if the peat moss dries out it is difficult to re-hydrate.
-If you water dry peat moss all the water will go through.
-As a result, it is almost dry and only a small part of it gets wet.
+Firstly, if the peat moss dries out, it is difficult to rehydrate.
+If you water dry peat moss, all the water will go through, and only a small part of it will get wet.

 The best way to use peat moss as soil for Dwarf Alberta Spruce is to mix it with regular garden soil in a one-to-one ratio.
-Such a mixture will have all the qualities you need to successfully grow your spruce.
+Such a mixture will have all the qualities you need to grow your spruce successfully.

 Potting soil